 I fax my application, I go buy the modem on Amazon, it was freaking expensive like 7,000 yen (RM250) or something.
 At the time I just arrived so I was converting every pricetag to ringgit and really feeling how expensive things are but I was also paying for the installation which was 20,000 yen (RM750) so the whole thing was objectively expensive.
 I wait the three long internet-less week and finally the day comes where the NTT technician arrives to set things up.
 He doesn’t speak English so I try my best with my primitive Japanese to understand him and he says everything is okay, I just need to sign up and login using this CD that he hands me and he gives me the receipt that I have to pay at a convenience store.

 Here’s the thing, I was using a 2015 macbook pro provided by my company and it does not have a CD player.
 I looked up all possible solutions online, the only way is to either buy a portable CD player for mac, or use a windows PC.
 First of all I am NOT spending any more money on this internet thing so option 1 was out of the gate.
-So I settled with option 2 and asking my colleagues if I can borrow a PC, but we all got the same models so noone has a PC.
+So I settled with option 2 and asking my colleagues if I can borrow a PC but we all got the same models.
 I also didn’t have any friends out of work so at this point it feels like I’m trying to get to freaking Mordor.
 The journey just would not end and I should just give up.

-Luckily, somehow, the company hired a couple of interns who became my roomates and that was how I finally got a hold of a Windows PC and successfully finished the setup.
+Luckily, somehow, the company hired a couple of interns who became my roommates and that was how I finally got a hold of a Windows PC and successfully finished the setup.
 Finally, after 36 days without internet, I claimed my victory.
-It truly is one of the worst user experience I ever had.
-As someone who wasn’t well versed with how things work in Japan, it was eye-opening.
+It truly is one of the worst user experiences I ever had.
+As someone who wasn’t well-versed with how things work in Japan, it was eye-opening.
 I thought it couldn’t get worse than that, turns out it was just the beginning.

 The Japanese language is a language filled with nuances.
 Even a simple word like ikimasu could mean like 10 different things (who is going?
 I am going? you are going?), and the only way for people to identify what it actually means would be to look at context and have a common understanding of what it normally means, so in this case, simply the one who needs to go is the one who is going.